-Dave Carder: So, you have to be aware of the deficits.
+Dave Carder: You have to be aware of the deficits.
 But I’ll tell you the big ones are all about admiration and affirmation and affection.
-Those three big A’s.
-And marriages that don’t supply some of those needs, we all need more affirmation than we could probably receive.
+And marriages that don’t supply some of those needs - we all need more affirmation than we could probably receive.
 We all need someone to admire us and look up to us.
 And if those begin to decline, you become vulnerable to somebody who will pay attention to you.

 End of Excerpt

-John Fuller: Dave Carder joins us on Focus on the Family.
-I’m John Fuller.
-And your host is Focus president and author Jim Daly.
+John Fuller: That’s Dave Carder and he joins us on this Best of 2018 Focus on the Family broadcast.
+I’m John Fuller, and your host is Focus president and author Jim Daly.

 Jim: Welcome to Focus, Dave.

 Dave: Well, thank you for having me.
 I’m looking forward to this.

 Jim: Well, you have written about this.
 You have been a pastor for many, many years helping couples deal with this issue.
 So you’re coming loaded with experience, and I appreciate that.
 That’s far more important to me than, you know, letters behind your name - actually being at the ground level, dealing with thousands of couples who have struggled is an incredible experience.
 What is the most common thing that you hear when you’re dealing with marriage counseling?
 What do they tell you, especially in this area of infidelity?

 Dave: Well, most of them say, “I never planned to do this.
 I did not go into this relationship thinking this.
 I didn’t take this job hoping this would happen.”
 So we find this element of surprise in where they’ve been kind of shocked or blindsided as this kind of developed.
 It’s not intentional in most cases, at least in the Christian community.

 Jim: Yeah.
 That’s true.
 What drove you to do this?
 I mean, this is a murky area which people - you know, dealing with people’s darkest areas of life is not usually something that you’re drawn to.
 But what drew you to it?